 - On 11 June 2019, the Auditor General published Counter-Fraud Arrangements in the Welsh Public Sector: An Overview for the Public Accounts Committee.
 The report was a high-level, descriptive review of the arrangements in place within the Welsh Government, the NHS and local government (unitary authorities only).
-It highlighted some important messages: - Losses caused by fraud in the public sector are significant and could be anywhere between £100 million and £1 billion.
-In a time of austerity, every pound lost to fraud is a pound that could be spent on public services. - Fraud in all its forms is constantly evolving, so counter-fraud measures need to keep pace with the fraudsters. - Resources devoted to counter-fraud activity vary widely across the public sector in Wales. - Following publication of the report, the Public Accounts Committee endorsed the Auditor General's proposal to undertake further work across 40 Welsh public sector bodies to examine how effective counter-fraud arrangements are in practice and to make recommendations for improvement.
-This work was undertaken during December 2019 - February 2020. - 3 [Paragraph 3, 4 and 5 will refer to the national counter-fraud report we intend to publish on 30 July 2020, and will be added to this report after the national report is published] - 4 [To be added]. - 5 [To be added].

-This summary report sets out our assessment of Betsi Cadwaladr University Health Board's (the Health Board's) arrangements for preventing and detecting fraud.
+It highlighted some important messages: - losses caused by fraud in the public sector are significant and could be anywhere between £100 million and £1 billion.
+In a time of austerity, every pound lost to fraud is a pound that could be spent on public services. - fraud in all its forms is constantly evolving, so counter-fraud measures need to keep pace with the fraudsters. - resources devoted to counter-fraud activity vary widely across the public sector in Wales. - Following publication of the report, the Public Accounts Committee endorsed the Auditor General's proposal to undertake further work across 40 Welsh public sector bodies to examine how effective counter-fraud arrangements are in practice and to make recommendations for improvement.
+This work was undertaken during December 2019 February 2020. - On 30 July 2020, the Auditor General published a national report called Raising our game Tackling Fraud in Wales which summarises the key finding from our review across Wales.
+It does not describe in detail the arrangements in place in individual bodies, but it identifies a range of opportunities to improve counter-fraud arrangements across Wales. - Whilst the national report identified that NHS counter-fraud arrangements are the most developed across the public sector, it identified that there is still a challenging agenda to make counter-fraud fit for the next decade where globalisation and the advent of digital technology have created new risks, and opportunities for the fraudsters. - 5 The report calls on NHS bodies to satisfy themselves that: - counter-fraud resources are determined based on an assessment of local risk factors; - counter-fraud risk assessments are integrated with corporate risk management arrangements; - strategies are in place to make greater use of data analytics to both prevent and detect fraud; and - strategies are in place to improve collaboration within the sector and more widely across sector boundaries. - This summary report sets out our assessment of Betsi Cadwaladr University Health Board's (the Health Board's) arrangements for preventing and detecting fraud.
 Our assessment is based on document reviews, including board and committee papers, and interviews with a small number of staff.